JeyP4/SurroundVisionROS2/README.md

 ## Sample Bag

-A short demo bag is included to validate the pipeline without hardware:
+A short demo bag is included to validate the pkg:

 ```bash
 ros2 bag info sample_bag/